accessibility-luxembourg/accessibilite.public.lu/content/en/accessibilite.md

 	<h4>Disproportionate burden</h4>
 	<p>We have placed a component on the <a href="../newsletter.html">Newsletter</a> page, allowing you to subscribe to our newsletter.
 Making this form fully accessible now represents a disproportionate burden.
 The same content is published on our <a href="../news/feed.xml">RSS feed</a>, and subscribing to this feed is an accessible alternative.</p>
 	<h3>Preparation of this accessibility statement</h3>
 	<p> This statement was prepared on 14 August 2020.
 The declarations contained in this statement are accurate and based on an actual evaluation of this website compliance with the requirements defined in <a href="https://accessibilite.public.lu/en/raweb1/">RAWeb 1</a>, such as a self-assessment done by the Information and Press Service.
-The declaration was last reviewed on 25 January 2024.
+The statement was last reviewed on 25 January 2024.
 	</p>
 	<h3>Feedback and contact details</h3>
 	<p>If you notice a lack of accessibility, send us an email to